-Traveling is an exciting adventure and if you choose to spend your vacations in Peru, undoubtedly it will be a wonderful experience.
+Travelling is an exciting adventure and if you choose to spend your vacations in Peru, undoubtedly it will be a wonderful experience.
 Peru is a diverse country that has it all, from its Coast where you can enjoy extensive beaches and deserts, its Andean Mountain Range that covers an imposing and majestic territory, to its Jungle which has incredible exotic vegetation and wildlife.
+Incredible!
+Definitely, your Peru itinerary will be pretty varied!
 Also, its inhabitants welcome you with a lot of kindness and enthusiasm to show you their culture.
-Definitely, the places you select in your Peru itinerary are a very important issue in the planning of your trip.
 Here you will find the best tips to make your visit to our beautiful land unforgettable.

 When to go to Peru

 The best time to visit Peru will depend on the destinations or cities you desire to include in your Peru itinerary.
 Due to the country’s varied geography, location near Equatorial line and cold Pacific Ocean currents, temperature and weather notably change from a region to another.

 The Coast has really two seasons: warm and cool.
 It is sunnier in summer from December to March, with spring weather from September to November, and might be foggy in winter from April to August.
 It almost never rains.
 A fine misty drizzle is the most precipitation you can experience.